-This is almost certainly the least trafficked of the five bridges covered in this article as it’s the most remote.
 Getting a good view of the bridge can be a bit challenging because it is posted as private property on all four sides.
 However, the signs do seem to indicate that fishing in the creek is okay as the word “fishing” has been blacked out on the no trespassing signs and there are several signs about the creek being stocked with fish scattered around the bridge.

 So, while I would imagine a few people looking at the bridge wouldn’t be a problem, I would definitely consider venturing past the signs as “proceed at your own risk.”